fzakaria/fzakaria.com/_posts/2025-05-14-bazel-linux-sandbox-and-cgroups.md

 Great!
 Everything looks like it works.

-Our task was correctly placed within `/example` cgroup and I can even see that the `memory.max` valuef or the cgrou was set to 20MiB.
+Our task was correctly placed within `/example` cgroup and I can even see that the `memory.max` value or the cgroup was set to 20MiB.

 We can now go back to our original demonstrate of `eat_memory.py` from earlier and avoid having to use `systemd-run` itself to limit memory but instead rely on `bazel` cgroup integration. 🔥